-What you must pay when Services that are covered for you you get these services 🍑 Vision care Medicare-covered services include: \$0 copay for each Medicarecovered eye exam to Outpatient physician services for the diagnosis and diagnose and treat diseases treatment of diseases and injuries of the eye, including and conditions of the eye: a treatment for age-related macular degeneration.
-Original refraction is covered.
-Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$0 copay for an annual For people who are at high risk of glaucoma, we will Medicare-covered glaucoma cover one glaucoma screening each year.
-People at high screening. risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who \$0 copay for Medicareare age 50 and older and Hispanic Americans who are 65 covered eyeglasses or contact or older lenses after cataract surgery. • For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
+🍑 Vision care

+Medicare-covered services include:

+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.